marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 |---
 {: #FunctionalOverviewFramework title="Functional Overview of Framework Domains"}

-## Observations and Next Steps

-The mapping in {{green-uc-interfaces-usage}} demonstrates that most GREEN use cases rely primarily on the **Monitoring** and **Control** interfaces, with **Discovery** being used during initialization or lifecycle events.

 This indicates that future work should prioritize:
 - Enhancing the interoperability and extensibility of monitoring telemetry.
 - Defining control policies and interfaces to support energy optimization actions.
 - Clarifying cross-domain data exchange (interfaces *g*) for reporting and federation.

-Combining both perspectives — the detailed interface mapping {{green-uc-interfaces-usage}} and the functional overview
-{{FunctionalOverviewFramework}} — offers a comprehensive picture of how the GREEN Framework can be applied to concrete network energy-efficiency scenarios.
+Combining both perspectives — the detailed interface mapping {{green-uc-interfaces-usage}} and the functional overview {{FunctionalOverviewFramework}} — offers a comprehensive picture of how the GREEN Framework can be applied to concrete network energy-efficiency scenarios.

 # Conventions and Definitions